carl-berg/ADatabaseMigrator/README.md

      - `AddNamespaces<VersionFromPathVersionLoader>(MigrationScriptRunType.RunOnce, "Scripts.Migrations")`, specifies that we want to load scripts from inside the folder `Scripts\Migrations`, we want them to be run only once and we want to extract the version number from the the path.
      - `AddNamespaces<VersionFromAssemblyVersionLoader>(MigrationScriptRunType.RunIfChanged, "Scripts.RunIfChanged")` specifies we want to load scripts from inside the folder `Scripts\RunIfChanged`, we want them to be run every time they are changed (when the hash of the file changes) and we use version number from the previously specified assembly.
      - `AddNamespaces<VersionFromAssemblyVersionLoader>(MigrationScriptRunType.RunAlways, "Scripts.RunAlways")` specifies that we want to load scripts from inside the folder `Scripts\RunAlways`, we want them to be run every time we run the migrator and we use version number from the previously specified assembly.
+     - Note that the order of the `AddNamespaces` invocations specifies the execution order, so in our example the _Migrations_ are executed first, then _RunIfChanged_ and last _RunAlways_.
+Within a namespace the migrations found are executed first in order of version, then in order of embedded resource name.